zwyatt/SeekDB/README.md

 - seekrep and seekdb only take one keyword as a name argument
 - Window enemy/target can only show one mob even if there are multiple database results
 - Search & Destroy quickwhere doesn't show the name of the actual mob found in SeekDB
-- It's difficult to tell what type of damage to use on mobs with a lot of immunities and no weaknesses or strengths
+- Seekdb takes Fractal Anomaly's name colour codes as literal text, it still works though

 ## Future Updates
 - Option to show and group resist values
-- Fixes for multiple database results, mobs with many immunities, window updating after short resist and whitelist changes
+- Fixes for multiple database results, window updating after short resist and whitelist changes
-- Trigger on seek rather than using seekrep
 - Scan and con overwriting
 - Scan for mobs missing from database
 - Database backups
-- Miscellaneous other stuff probably
+- Etc.

 ## Debug Mode
 ### Toggle debug mode, will show mob IDs in seekdb results and additional DebugNotes (need cleaning up)